hannah68/cs-lists/README.md

 Hash tables are a data structure where you use a key to store a value.
 Afterwards, you can use that key to retrieve the value.

 Javascript has a native type for hash tables - the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 A Map is similar to an [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), in that both let you set keys to values, retrieve those values, delete keys, and later, find whether something is stored at a key.
+Javascript only introduced the Map (and the [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)) in 2015 (with ES6), so historically, Objects have predominated.
+However, there are [important differences between the two](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#objects_vs._maps), not least that a Map allows you to use _any_ value as a key, whereas an Object only allows a String; hence, in _some_ cases, a Map may be more appropriate.

 ```js
 const contacts = new Map()